JonasMoss/kdensity/paper/paper.md

 As the data is likely to be better approximated by a gamma distribution than a uniform distribution, we use the gamma parametric start.
 The plotted density is in figure 1, where the gamma distribution with parameters estimated by maximum likelihood is in red and the ordinary kernel density estimate in blue.
+Notice the boundary bias of the ordinary kernel density estimator.

 ```r
 # install.packages("kdensity")